-1.4.2 Second test-run

 Remarkable is that the updated DQN version was much quicker than the SARSA model.
-Almost as twice as quick.
+Almost twice as quick.
 With a goal of 2048, an alpha of 0.025 and 5000 episodes the model didn’t do that well either.
 There was a slightly negative correlation between the batch and the reward of the batches.
 The highest value the model hit was 256, however only once.
 Mostly 32 and 64 were hit.
 The performance was therefore quite poor.